appacademy-prep-work/appacademy-prep-work.github.io/_includes/quality/practice-problems-1.md

 a recap of the various topics are available here: [Introduction To Programming Summary][intro-to-programming-summary].

+Once you feel you have a good grasp of the practice problems, please move onto [Technical Interview Prep II][technical-interview-prep-2]

+[technical-interview-prep-2]: ../../technical-interview-prep-2

 ## Setup

 **We strongly recommend you use Cloud9 (c9.io) to do the practice